Skip to content

 • Volumes:

-To start the proxy services, execute the following command from the /root/nginx directory:
+To start the proxy service, execute the following command in the /root/nginx directory:

 docker compose up -d